Port of Olbia: information, ferries, and boarding

 6h 45min Direct

-In all ports where GNV operates, its offices and staff are at your disposal.
+In all the ports where it operates, GNV makes its offices and staff available to passengers.

 Check-in